 If you and the case manager decide to move forward, a meeting will be held to share additional information, answer questions and schedule pre-placement visits.

 After a series of visits, you will sign a placement agreement and the child will join your family.
 The agency will help you apply for Adoption Assistance at this time if the child is in the category of Special Needs, as defined for the purpose of adoption.
-During the time before the adoption is finalized, your case manager will visit with you and the child to offer support as you begin your new life together.
+During the time before the adoption is finalized, your Resource Development Worker and the child’s Case Manager will visit with you and the child to offer support as you begin your new life together.

 Step 7: Finalization